Nestle wins pricey battle for Pfizer baby food unit

 The deal price was well above the $10 billion which had been expected.
 Nestle said it was paying 19.8 times expected 2012 core earnings, above previous Nestle deals in the sector when it paid 15.7 times for Gerber and 17.6 times for Novartis Nutrition, according to Citi.

-The Pfizer unit is a high-growth business built on its top SMA Gold brand, which ranks number five globally in the infant milk formula market - the world’s fastest-growing packaged food category - after Nestle, Mead Johnson, Danone and Abbott Laboratories, with a quarter of sale in China.
+The Pfizer unit is a high-growth business built on its top SMA Gold brand, which ranks number five globally in the infant milk formula market - the world’s fastest-growing packaged food category - after Nestle, Mead Johnson, Danone and Abbott Laboratories (ABT.N), with a quarter of sale in China.

 Nestle said the Pfizer business should boost its margins and it forecast its sales at $2.4 billion this year, bringing revenue from the combined business to above $7 billion.

-Chief Executive Paul Bulcke said it was premature to comment on regulatory issues, but analysts have speculated Nestle might have to sell 25 percent of the Pfizer unit by disposing of interests in Latin America, southeast Asia, Australia and South Africa, which could be bought by Danone or Heinz.
+Chief Executive Paul Bulcke said it was premature to comment on regulatory issues, but analysts have speculated Nestle might have to sell 25 percent of the Pfizer unit by disposing of interests in Latin America, southeast Asia, Australia and South Africa, which could be bought by Danone or Heinz HNZ.N.

 Chief Financial Officer Wan Ling Martello said the deal, to be paid for by a combination of cash and debt, could close at best in six months but it could take up to a year.

-Kurt Schmidt, head of Nestle Nutrition and former chief executive of the U.S. baby food group Gerber that Nestle bought in a $5.5 billion deal in 2007, said the $30 billion global infant nutrition market was growing 10 percent annually.
+Kurt Schmidt, head of Nestle Nutrition and former chief executive of the baby food group Gerber that Nestle bought in a $5.5 billion deal in 2007, said the global infant nutrition market was worth $30 billion.

-Emerging markets make up 73 percent of that, growing at 13 percent a year due to increasing births and affluence there.
+He said the market is growing 10 percent annually, with emerging markets accounting for 73 percent of sales and with a 13 percent growth rate due to increasing births and affluence there.

 The $6 billion Chinese market is key as it is set to double to $12 billion by 2016 to feed 16 million new births a year.
 Mead leads the Chinese market followed by Danone.
 Pfizer is fifth with an 8 percent share, while Nestle has just 4 percent.